neu-se/CS4530-Spring-2022/Assignments/HW4/hw4.md

 Calin provides the following specification:
 * The PlayersList component must be implemented in `PlayersList.tsx`
-* Town name must be shown in an H2 heading with a Chakra ToolTip that shows the label `Town ID: ${theCurrentTownID}`
+* Town name must be shown in an H2 heading with a Chakra ToolTip that shows the label `Town ID: ${theCurrentTownID}`. **Hint 3/17/22**: For reasons that are not currently known to us, it is necessary to nest the heading inside of the tooltip, rather than the tooltip inside of the heading.
 * Players must be listed in an `OrderedList` below that heading, sorted alphabetically by `userName`.
 The sorting should use an alphanumeric sort (e.g. user `user10` should appear *after* `user9`).
 * Each player must be rendered by the (existing) `<PlayerName>` component, that component must be nested within a list item.